claykaufmann/art-classifier/README.md

 `clay_model.py` is a normal python version of the model, that does not include the classification report and confusion matrix.
 This version was used in the [Vermont Advanced Computing Core](https://www.uvm.edu/vacc) to train the model.
-Finally, the file `clay_trained_model.hdf5` contains the actual trained model, used in the jupyter file to run a classification report and create a confusion matrix.

 ### Model Description